 When people learn about your brand through a group, it increases the level of trust that they have with you.
 This can increase the chances of them converting organically.
 Additionally, being a part of a Group gives you access to the thoughts and opinions of people in your target demographic.
 You can use this information to aid you in your advertising efforts later on.
 In fact, you can even use these Groups to aid you in product development for the future.
 If you take note of what people want and then give it to them, you’ll be able to generate sales at a much faster rate than if you were to have no feedback at all.

 Creating and joining multiple Facebook Groups is a good idea.
 If your company has a large enough customer base for it, you might want to consider creating a Facebook Group about your own products.
 This is another excellent way to allow your customers to talk to you directly about their concerns or questions.
 Plus, when they are in a Group specifically created for your own company, you are free to promote your products without it seeming inappropriate.

 If you want to get more people in your Group, you can do a few things:

-- Get access to email subscription lists for the field of business you’re in and mail the group invite to potential customers
+- Get access to email subscription lists for the field of business you’re in and mail the group invites to potential customers.

 Be hands-on while interacting with customers and answer all queries that come your way.
 Remember to use hashtags liberally so that it is easier for the customers to find your posts.